Arcadia-Science/2024-plm-utils/README.md

 # plm-utils

-This repo contains a python package called `plmutils` that provides some tools for generating embeddings of protein sequences using pre-trained protein language models (PLMs).
+This repository contains a Python package called `plmutils` that provides some tools for generating embeddings of protein sequences using pre-trained protein language models (PLMs).

 It also includes code to predict whether putative open reading frames (ORFs) are coding or noncoding based on their embeddings.
-See [below](#orf-prediction) for more details.
+See [the section below about ORF prediction](#orf-prediction) for more details.

 It accompanies the pub ["Using protein language models to predict coding and noncoding transcripts"](https://doi.org/10.57844/arcadia-fa56-ee23).